Determining the Metre Tonne Rating for Your Vehicle Loading Crane

 Therefore: 3.1 metres x 5.2 tonne = 16.12 metre tonnes

-This crane requires a High Risk Work (CV) license to operate it.
+This particular crane necessitates a High Risk Work (CV) license for operation.

-A slewing mobile crane means a mobile crane incorporating a boom jib that is capable of being slewed.
-This excludes front end loader, backhoe, excavator and other earthmoving equipment when configured for crane operation.
+A slewing mobile crane is a mobile crane equipped with a boom jib that can be slewed.
+This classification excludes front end loaders, backhoes, excavators, and other earthmoving equipment when configured for crane operations.

-There are four classes of slewing mobile cranes each with a different capacity:
+There are four categories of slewing mobile cranes, each with its own capacity:

 - Up to 20 tonnes (C2) – includes CN and CV classes.

 - Up to 60 tonnes (C6) – includes C2, CN, and CV classes.